warramma/warramma/README.md

 ## Projects
 Most recent major project I've worked on:
 - [_HoodWatch_](https://github.com/mrchow330/Neighborhood-Safety-App) - This was a team effort.
 I was responsible for a lot of the front end for the main app, designing the look in Figma, as well as setting up and maintaining the Expo app project.
 I managed front end tasks and delegated them to other team members as needed.
-I also did majority of the login feature, setting up authentication and email verification.
+I also did majority of the login feature, setting up authentication and email verification, which also involved working on the backend ➡️[backend repo](https://github.com/mrchow330/neighborhood-safety-backend).

 ### Notable repos: